 International Calling.
 Wi-Fi calling to the United States is included as part of calls & texts without an additional fee.
 All other calls between two different countries (such as cellular calls placed between the United States and another country and Wi-Fi calls between non-US countries) will be charged on a rate per minute basis.
 Calls will be rounded up to the nearest minute.
 The applicable rates vary per country.

-We will provide information about our usage fees and rates on the Project Fi Website or the Project Fi Application.
+We will provide information about our usage fees and rates on the Google Fi Website or the Google Fi Application.
 The details, prices, and allowances of the Services may change at any time.
 The type of fees that you incur will vary depending on the Services you choose to use.

 We charge three different types of usage fees for the Services:

 Monthly Recurring Fees.
 Some Services, like calls & texts, are available for a monthly recurring fee.
 For any Services with a recurring monthly fee, those fees must be paid in advance of the month in which you will receive the Services.
 If a monthly recurring fee for a Service that you have subscribed to is changed, the change will be effective at the next billing cycle, and you will receive notification of the pending change.